andresca94/Simple-Movie-Recommender/README.md

 ### Credits, Genres, and Keywords Based Recommender
 <p align="justify">
 The quality of your recommender would be increased with the usage of better metadata and by capturing more of the finer details.
-I'm gonna build a recommender system based on the following metadata: the 3 top actors, the director, related genres, and the movie plot keywords.The keywords, cast, and crew data are not available in the current dataset, so the first step would be to load and merge them into the main DataFrame metadata.From your new features, cast, crew, and keywords, you need to extract the three most important actors, the director and the keywords associated with that movie.</p>
+I'm gonna build a recommender system based on the following metadata: the 3 top actors, the director, related genres, and the movie plot keywords.The keywords, cast, and crew data are not available in the current dataset, so the first step would be to load and merge them into the main DataFrame metadata.
+From your new features, cast, crew, and keywords, you need to extract the three most important actors, the director and the keywords associated with that movie.</p>

 ## Suggestions